Nickklein13/CMDadmin-andcommands/README.md

 <p>
 4.)
-We will run a few commands in CMD, just to get an idea what cmd prompt is capabe of.
+We will run a few commands in CMD, just to get an idea what cmd prompt is capable of.
 Now that it is in admin mode, you shouldn't receive any restrictions to anything commands you enter, and it'll automatically bypass denying commands that may modify system settings, or affect other users on the same computer.

 For this project we won't be diving in that deep into commands.